 5 Common Causes of Tooth Sensitivity in Children

 - Enamel Erosion – Children have naturally thinner enamel than adults, making their teeth more vulnerable to wear, especially if they frequently consume acidic foods and drinks like orange juice, soda, and sports or energy drinks.
+Since the nerve will have less protection as the enamel wears away, the sensitive nerve will be more exposed.

 - Cavities – A cavity creates a small opening in the enamel, exposing the more sensitive parts of the tooth that lie beneath.
 Even early-stage cavities can cause sharp or lingering sensitivity, especially when eating cold or sweet foods.